 According to BrightLocal.com, nearly 40 percent of people use online review sites regularly to determine the quality of a business.
 A number like that requires attention.
-So, for the next step, take some time to browse around on social media sites like Facebook and Twitter for the latest of what people are saying.
+So, for the next step, take some time to browse around social media sites like Facebook and Twitter for the latest on what people are saying.
 Check online review sites like Angie’s List as well, and listen to what reviewers say about you.
-If things are out of order, take note - we’ll come back to this later.
+If things are out of order, take note - we’ll return to this later.

-Now that you have an idea of how you look online, compare yourself to your top three competitors online.
+Now that you know how you look online compare yourself to your top three competitors online.
 Read their articles, read their reviews, get an idea of how they're portrayed online.

 When you look at your competition, note where they have been written about in a positive way.
 Make a list.
 Then use an outreach program to get mentioned there too.